epfl-theos/koopmans/docs/tutorials/tutorial_2.rst

   :lineno-start: 16
   :language: text

-which replaces the previous series of semi-local and PZ calculations that we used to initialise the variational orbitals for a molecule.
+which replaces the previous series of semi-local and PZ calculations that we used to initialize the variational orbitals for a molecule.

 There is then an new "folding to supercell" subsection: